nfrid/due.nvim/README.md

 }
 ```

-You may use another plugin managers, [Plug](https://github.com/junegunn/vim-plug)
+You may use another plugin manager, [Plug](https://github.com/junegunn/vim-plug)
 for example.
 In that case you will still need to initialize it with lua:

 ```vim